Annieshilpha07/LLM_gpt2Model/README.md

-# Deployment of GUVI GPT Model using Hugging Face
+# Deployment of GUVI GPT-2 Model using Hugging Face

 ## Project Overview

-This project involves deploying a fine-tuned GPT model, trained on GUVI’s company data, using Hugging Face services.
-The goal is to create a scalable and secure web application using Streamlit or Gradio, making the model accessible to users over the internet.
-The deployment leverages Hugging Face spaces resources and a database to store usernames and login times.
+This project involves deploying a fine-tuned GPT-2 model, trained on GUVI-specific data, using Hugging Face services.
+The goal is to create a scalable and secure web application using Streamlit, making the model accessible to users over the internet.
+The deployment leverages Hugging Face Spaces resources and a database to store usernames and login times.

 ## Huggingface link: [Live Guvi_GPT2 link](https://huggingface.co/spaces/Annie07/Gpt2_Guvi)

+## Objectives

+1. **Fine-Tune GPT-2 Model:** Adapt the GPT-2 model to GUVI-specific data for accurate text generation relevant to GUVI's context.
+2. **Create a Web Application:** Develop a user-friendly web application using Streamlit to interface with the fine-tuned GPT-2 model.
+3. **Deploy on Hugging Face Spaces:** Ensure the model and application are accessible online using Hugging Face Spaces.
+4. **Ensure Security and Scalability:** Implement secure user authentication and ensure the application can handle multiple users simultaneously.
+5. **Evaluate Performance:** Assess the model’s performance in generating relevant and coherent responses.

 ## Skills and Technologies

 - Deep Learning
 - Transformers
 - Hugging Face models
 - Large Language Models (LLM)
-- Streamlit or Gradio
+- Streamlit
 - AIOPS (Artificial Intelligence for IT Operations)

 ## Problem Statement

-Deploy a fine-tuned GPT model using Hugging Face services and create a web application with Streamlit or Gradio to make it accessible online.
+Deploy a fine-tuned GPT-2 model using Hugging Face services and create a web application with Streamlit to make it accessible online.

 ### Business Use Cases